civican/legisinfo/42-1/bills/C-68/bill_text.md

 ### Section 75

-  **(1)** **Subject to section 71.01, if** any thing other than fish is forfeited to Her Majesty under subsection 72(1) or (4), any person who claims an interest in the thing as owner, mortgagee, lienholder or holder of any like interest, other than a person convicted of the offence that resulted in the forfeiture or a person from whom the thing was seized, may, within 30 days after the forfeiture, apply in writing to a judge for an order **under** subsection (4).
+  **(1)** Subject to section 71.01, if any thing other than fish is forfeited to Her Majesty under subsection 72(1) or (4), any person who claims an interest in the thing as owner, mortgagee, lienholder or holder of any like interest, other than a person convicted of the offence that resulted in the forfeiture or a person from whom the thing was seized, may, within 30 days after the forfeiture, apply in writing to a judge for an order under subsection (4).

-> **Explanatory Note**:
-> Existing text of subsection 75(1):
-> *Existing Text*:
-> > Where any thing other than fish is forfeited to Her Majesty under subsection 72(1) or (4), any person who claims an interest in the thing as owner, mortgagee, lienholder or holder of any like interest, other than a person convicted of the offence that resulted in the forfeiture or a person from whom the thing was seized, may, within thirty days after the forfeiture, apply in writing to a judge for an order pursuant to subsection (4).

 ### Section 45

 Paragraph 79.2(b) of the French version of the Act is replaced by the following:

-prendre les mesures qu'il estime justes pour réparer ou éviter les dommages aux poissons, aux **pêches** ou à l'habitat du poisson résultant ou susceptibles de résulter de la perpétration de l'infraction;
+prendre les mesures qu'il estime justes pour réparer ou éviter les dommages aux poissons, aux pêches ou à l'habitat du poisson résultant ou susceptibles de résulter de la perpétration de l'infraction;

-> **Explanatory Note**:
-> Relevant portion of section 79.2:
-> *Existing Text*:
-> > Where a person is convicted of an offence under this Act, in addition to any punishment imposed, the court may, having regard to the nature of the offence and the circumstances surrounding its commission, make an order containing any one or more of the following prohibitions, directions or requirements:
-> >
-> > directing the person to take any action the court considers appropriate to remedy or avoid any harm to any fish, fishery or fish habitat that resulted or may result from the commission of the offence;

 ### Section 46